 - Assure Software Plan: Costs $149 for software maintenance, virus removal, PC tune-ups, and personal training

-- Premium Support Software: You get one-on-one support session with a Tech Support personnel and the support costs $99 for an year
+- Premium Support Software: You get one-on-one support session with Tech Support personnel and the support costs $99 for a year

-- Virus Removal: This too costs $99 for an year and is limited to malware protection and malware removal
+- Virus Removal: This too costs $99 for a year and is limited to malware protection and malware removal

 Coming to Hardware paid support for Windows 10, Microsoft gives you the following options:

-- Microsoft Complete Extended Service Plan for Laptops: It is same as the above but is applicable to any type of laptop.
+- Microsoft Complete Extended Service Plan for Laptops: It is the same as the above but is applicable to any type of laptop.
 For $129, you get accident coverage and unlimited support for software

-- Microsoft Complete Extended Service for Xbox: Again, an accident coverage and unlimited software support – costs $69
+- Microsoft Complete Extended Service for Xbox: Again, accident coverage and unlimited software support – costs $69

-Though the paid support is more of insurance cover with unlimited support for software, the best method is to visit the Redmond store to get your issues fixed.
-If you do not have time to visit a store physically, phone and chat support are best.
+Though the paid support is more of an insurance cover with unlimited support for software, the best method is to visit the Redmond store to get your issues fixed.
+If you do not have time to visit a store physically, phone and chat support is best.
 And going by my own experience, I can say that Microsoft Support has improved and you can get to talk to Support easily within minutes of dialing or clicking on chat mode.

-Check out Microsoft Store web page to know more about the support for Windows 10 options.
+Check out the Microsoft Store web page to know more about the support for Windows 10 options.
 This post shows additional options on how to get help in Windows 10.